cocagne/paxos/README.md

 repository and a
 [multi-paxos-example](https://github.com/cocagne/multi-paxos-example) based upon
 it.
 Those repositories should generally be preferred over this one.
-Additionally, I've put together an [introductory paper on Paxos and Multi-Paxos](https://understandingpaxos.wordpress.com/) that may be useful for individuals like myself that find the existing papers somewhat opaque.
+Additionally, I've written an [introductory paper on Paxos and Multi-Paxos](https://understandingpaxos.wordpress.com/) that may be useful for individuals like myself that find the existing papers somewhat opaque.